j4w8n/supakit/README.md

 - Uses `httpOnly` cookie storage, for tighter security against XSS.
 This includes CSRF protection for the endpoints that Supakit creates.<sup>[1](#httponly-cookie-exception)</sup>
 - Option to set `flowType` and `debug` for client auth.
 - Provides a callback route for server-side auth, so you don't have to setup `exchangeCodeForSession()`.
+- Provides a confirm route for server-side token hash otp verification.
 - Built-in server client, again less setup for you.
 - Saves the `provider_token` and `provider_refresh_token` in their own `httpOnly` cookies.
 These values are also available in `event.locals.session`.
 Please note that Supakit will not refresh these tokens for you.
 - Offers a secure client-side "session" store, which is hydrated with Supabase session info after most auth events.
 This helps with immediate reactivity after these events occur.
 The `invalidate()` method is an alternative to this.